 - Paying attention to personal, religious, spiritual, and cultural values

-- Assisting patients and families reaching financial closures (living will, trust, advance directive, funeral arrangements)
+- Assisting patients and families making their wishes known and also reaching financial closures (living will, trust, advance directive, funeral arrangements)

 - Providing bereavement counseling to the mourning loved ones after the death of the patient